 However, there is substantial evidence from placebo-controlled maintenance trials in adults with depression that the use of antidepressants can delay the recurrence of depression.

 All patients being treated with drugs inhibiting the reuptake of norepinephrine and/or serotonin for any indication should be monitored appropriately and observed closely for clinical worsening, suicidality, and unusual changes in behavior, especially during the initial few months of a course of drug therapy, or at times of dose changes, either increases or decreases.

-If the decision has been made to discontinue treatment due to worsening depressive symptoms or emergent suicidality, medication should be tapered, as rapidly as is feasible, but with recognition that abrupt discontinuation can produce withdrawal symptoms [see DOSAGE AND ADMINISTRATION, and Discontinuation of Treatment with Savella].
+If the decision has been made to discontinue treatment due to worsening depressive symptoms or emergent suicidality, medication should be tapered, as rapidly as is feasible, but with recognition that abrupt discontinuation can produce withdrawal symptoms [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS].

-The concomitant use of Savella with MAOIs intended to treat psychiatric disorders is contraindicated.
-Savella should also not be started in a patient who is being treated with MAOIs such as linezolid or intravenous methylene blue.
-All reports with methylene blue that provided information on the route of administration involved intravenous administration in the dose range of 1 mg/kg to 8 mg/kg.
-No reports involved the administration of methylene blue by other routes (such as oral tablets or local tissue injection) or at lower doses.
-There may be circumstances when it is necessary to initiate treatment with an MAOI such as linezolid or intravenous methylene blue in a patient taking Savella.
-Savella should be discontinued before initiating treatment with the MAOI [see CONTRAINDICATIONS, DOSAGE AND ADMINISTRATION].
+The concomitant use of SAVELLA with MAOIs is contraindicated.
+In addition, do not initiate SAVELLA in a patient who is being treated with MAOIs such as linezolid or intravenous methylene blue.
+No reports involved the administration of methylene blue by other routes (such as oral tablets or local tissue injection).
+If it is necessary to initiate treatment with an MAOI such as linezolid or intravenous methylene blue in a patient taking SAVELLA, discontinue SAVELLA before initiating treatment with the MAOI [see CONTRAINDICATIONS, DOSAGE AND ADMINISTRATION, DRUG INTERACTIONS].

 Elevated Blood Pressure